 During the Christmas and New Year period of 2007, Judy Nicholson was engaged, happy and involved with no indications of an illness.
 On February 27th, 2008, she experienced a fainting spell, which was an unnatural event for her suggesting immediate further examination.
 On March 14th, 2008, her left kidney was removed by an outstanding team of physicians at Mayo Clinic, Jacksonville, Florida, following a diagnosis of renal cell carcinoma (kidney cancer), which had spread to her lymph nodes and to the aorta from her kidney.

 She underwent chemotherapy as quickly as medically possible.
 On August 1st, she was readmitted to Mayo Clinic for surgery to remove an aggressive tumor that had destroyed one of the vertebrae in her spine replaced by a prosthesis.
 The cancer had injured critical nerves in the spinal column causing paralysis of her left leg in addition to the harsh effects of the invasive cancer.

-Judy loved her chosen profession as a realtor for Watson Realty Corp taking great personal satisfaction in assisting her clients, many whom she later befriended.
+Judy loved her chosen profession as a realtor for Watson Realty Corp. taking great personal satisfaction in assisting her clients, many whom she later befriended.
 She also achieved the distinguished CRS designation.
-During the her final 15 years as a sales professional, she was always among the top 10 Watson Realty Corp agents with the highest annual volume of closed sales transactions.
+During her final 15 years as a sales professional, she was always among the top 10 Watson Realty Corp. agents with the highest annual volume of closed sales transactions.
 In 1995, Judy was the number one sales leader of over 300 sales men and women.
 She was proud of her work and she thoroughly enjoyed the friendships of many at Watson.
 She thought of realtors Janet Palmer and Bob Ransom as her mentors.
-The Foundation is honored and proud of the huge role Watson Realty Corp has made by remembering Judy and helping the foundation.